 WATER - Remember, you are in a land where water is scarce and very precious.
 Conservation and wise use of water has been practiced since the first person entered this land.
-You should never bathe or do laundry or dishes in or near a spring or stream.
-Do not throw rocks in springs or touch any solar systems.
-They are easily damaged and the flow of water can be disrupted.
+You should neither bathe, nor do laundry or dishes in or near a spring or stream.
+Do not throw rocks in springs or touch any solar panel systems.
+The flow of water can be disrupted, or the panels can be easily damaged.